dibyendumajumdar/dmr_c/README.md

 #### Limitations of NanoJIT backend

 * Note that NanoJIT is a tiny library that aims to generate code quickly - but the generated code is not much optimized.
+  In particular straight line code without branching is better, and the code generator has some ability to optimize loops; but as the register allocator does local register allocation only, there is too much stack spilling if there are branches in the code.
 * String literals are not supported as they require static storage
 * Computed gotos are not supported
 * Bitfield access is implemented but not well tested